AmritAmar/GeoScentsHack/README.md

 - pynput
 - geopy

+## How to Use

+1. Load up the Application
+2. Load up GeoScents.net
+3. Put them side by side
+4. Start a game on the 'World Server'
+5. Click "Text Top Left" and then hover over the top left of where text shows up for the location and then press space.
+DO NOT CLICK otherwise the program crashes (who knows why?)
+6. Repeat for "Text Bottom Right" and do the same but for the bottom right.
+7. Click "Equator" and then hover over where the equator is on the map and press space.
+8. Same for "Cape-CT" or the Cape of Good Hope (where Cape Town is basically).
+9. You can experiment with "Get Word" and "Get Location", but to do both of them at the same time, click "Redo W-L" and it should automatically read the text and look up coordinates.
+Finally once that process is done, click "Click" and your mouse should move to the location on the map.

+## Example GIFs

 ## Explanation

 I decided to use an afternoon to make a program to beat the game for me.
 There were 3 things needed: